Schools, education and childcare

 Our Children’s Centres are all closed at the moment, but the Families Plus Team 0-5 are continuing to work from home.
-The council and local early year help providers have been sharing information and advice for parents with children under the age of 5 via their new Facebook page.
-Visit the page for a wealth of guidance and support for families including useful resources.
+The council and local early year help providers have been sharing information and advice for parents with children under the age of 5 via their new South Gloucestershire Children’s Centres Facebook page.

 Early years settings

-From 1 June all nursery, pre-school and childminders have been asked by the government to re-open and a significant majority have done so whilst others are planning to re-open in the next weeks.
-All settings will be different.
+From 1 June all nursery, pre-school and childminders were asked by the government to re-open.
 Staff have worked very hard to make sure careful plans, procedures and risk assessments are in place to offer a safe and fun time for the children whilst still closely observing social distancing and hygiene levels.

-Your child’s setting will have been in contact with you to discuss whether your child can return yet.
+Your child’s setting will have been in contact with you to discuss whether your child could return.
 Not all children are able to do so due to the strict measures that must be in place to reduce numbers and create and maintain the bubbles.
-If your child is not yet able to return the setting can provide you with lots of fun home learning resources which have been developed by the South Glos Early Years’ Service.
+If your child has not been able to return, the setting can provide you with lots of fun home learning resources which have been developed by the South Glos Early Years’ Service.

 Contact your child’s setting to check on their latest developments and plans.